 The Cloudflare content delivery network (CDN) service works well when you need a faster website and your web hosting plan doesn’t include an SSL certificate.
-In this case, you’d likely be using Flexible SSL mode.
+In this case, you’d likely be using Cloudflare’s Flexible SSL/TLS encryption mode.
 This means only traffic between your viewers and Cloudflare is encrypted, not between Cloudflare and your origin web server.
 This can cause some problems:

-- Mixed content errors preventing images from loading with HTTPS (test with tools like WhyNoPadlock.com)
+- Mixed content errors preventing images from loading securely (can be tested with WhyNoPadlock.com)

 - Redirect loop errors preventing the entire page from loading in your browser

 - Your website sharing a wildcard SSL with phishing sites (can be tested with Nmap and SSL Shopper SSL Checker)